ONSdigital/dp-identity-api-archived/README.md

 ### DEV NOTES

 1.)
-Have added basic endpoints for GetIdentity and CreateIdentity `('identities/{id}' and '/identities'` respectively), this was just to sanity check the database and auditing functionality was working as intended.
-Delete/modify/purge as needed.

-2.)
-The auditor will trigger an error on GetIdentity for any requests that lack the correct context fields.
-This is expected behaviour and not a bug.
+Have added basic endpoint for CreateIdentity, `/identities'` with a very basic model.

 ### Configuration